mdsol/farscape/README.md

 ```

 ## API Interaction
-Entering an API takes you into it's application state-machine and, as such, the interface for interacting with that
+Entering an API takes you into its application state-machine and, as such, the interface for interacting with that
 application state is brain dead simple with Farscape.
 You have data that you read and hypermedia affordances that tell
 you what you can do next and you can invoke those affordances to do things.
 That's it.